mvirgo/Lane-Detection-GANs/README.md

 ## Results
 **In Progress**

 Inference times benchmarked using a GTX 1060.
 See `performance.py` file for example evaluation script.

-Test dataset is based annotations of Udacity's challenge video from Advanced Lane Finding.
+Test dataset is based on annotations of Udacity's challenge video from Advanced Lane Finding.

 Architecture | Test Acc | Speed | Parameters
 --- | --- | --- | ---